-- Liaising with parents and other professionals in respect of SEND and/or Disability needs. - Providing related professional guidance to other colleagues with the aim of securing high quality Teaching. - Supporting teachers to monitor the standards of pupil achievement. - Reviewing targets for improvement. - Ensuring that appropriate records are kept. - Contributing to the in-service training of staff - Using available resources to maximum effect. - Managing support staff who work with SEND and disabled children. - Work with the Designated Teacher of Children in Care in supporting children and young people who are looked after by the local authority and have SEND. - Ensuring that the published SEND Information Report is accessible and remains current, along with the relevant links to the Local Offer. - Ensuring pupil voice is gained
+- Liaising with parents and other professionals in respect of SEND and/or Disability needs. - Providing related professional guidance to other colleagues with the aim of securing high quality Teaching. - Supporting teachers to monitor the standards of pupil achievement. - Reviewing targets for improvement. - Ensuring that appropriate records are kept. - Contributing to the in-service training of staff - Using available resources to maximum effect. - Managing support staff who work with SEND and disabled children. - Work with the Designated Teacher of LAC in supporting children and young people who are looked after by the local authority and have SEND. - Ensuring that the published SEND Information Report is accessible and remains current, along with the relevant links to the Local Offer.